AetherionNode/Trap-Redshift-Replication-TRR/README.md

 ---

 *This research represents a new frontier in laboratory cosmology, showing that extreme astrophysical phenomena are accessible through careful quantum engineering.*

+---

+⚠️ Research Disclaimer
+This simulation framework is a computational model of the [TRR/EPIP] theoretical framework.
+It is designed for verification of mathematical logic and theoretical prediction.

+Hardware Note: Results provided were generated using classical simulation of quantum circuits (Cirq/Qiskit).
+Physical implementation on quantum hardware may be subject to gate errors and decoherence not fully captured in this model.

+Experimental Use: While this code provides a roadmap for laboratory-scale experiments, users should perform independent calibration for specific optical or quantum hardware setups.